We found 5 periodontists who accept Blue Cross Blue Shield of Texas near Cleveland, OH.

 Clinical interests: Tooth Extractions, Dental Implant Surgery, Bone Grafting, Biopsy, Sinus Problems, Bone Problems

-Dr. Roger Karp works as a periodontist.
-Patient reviews placed him at an average of 2.5 stars out of 5.
-Clinical interests for Dr. Karp include dental implant surgery and periodontal (gum) disease.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Roger Karp specializes in periodontics (gum disease) and practices in Cleveland, OH.
+Dr. Karp has a 2.5 out of 5 star average patient rating.
+His clinical interests encompass dental implant surgery and periodontal (gum) disease.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
 He is professionally affiliated with MetroHealth.

 Clinical interests: Dental Implant Surgery, Periodontal Disease